ackatz/seclook/README.md

 ##### Desktop Apps + Manual Copy

-If you manually copy a hash value (i.e., API key) from a password manager **desktop app** that sets `org.nspasteboard.ConcealedType` (see [NSPasteboard](http://nspasteboard.org/)) for copied data (i.e., 1Password Desktop app), seclook will ignore the clipboard value and not send anything to lookup services.
+If you manually copy any value from a password manager **desktop app** that sets `org.nspasteboard.ConcealedType` (see [NSPasteboard](http://nspasteboard.org/)) for copied data (i.e., 1Password Desktop app), seclook will ignore the clipboard value.

 ##### Browser Extensions + Manual Copy

-If you manually copy a hash value from a password manager **browser extension**, there is not currently a way to detect `org.nspasteboard.ConcealedType` in this case, and seclook will send the hash value to lookup services.
-If you are concerned about this, you can disable scanning for SHA2/MD5 hashes in seclook's Settings pane.
+If you manually copy from a password manager **browser extension**, there is not currently a way to detect `org.nspasteboard.ConcealedType` in this case. seclook will still prompt you to confirm before sending any regex'ed hash values to lookup services.

 ## Thanks